 Hotel sales coordinators are key to increasing bookings and return clients, thus improving the establishment’s revenue.

-A hospitality management degree can open numerous hospitality and tourism careers both in the Philippines and abroad.
+A hospitality management degree can open numerous BSHM job opportunities both in the Philippines and abroad.
 Hospitality professionals encourage more people to explore the world, allowing them to experience new things and widen their perspectives.
 By creating safer and more convenient ways to travel, professionals in this field help the world be more connected.

-OEd offers flexible online education for aspiring hospitality management professionals so that you can explore greater career opportunities that can make an impact on the industry.
+OEd offers flexible online education for aspiring hospitality management professionals so that you can explore greater hospitality management job opportunities that can make an impact on the industry.

 If you want to learn more about our programs, simply send us a message.